mughal-scri/C-_Projects/README.md

-Where they can be used practically and how I implement them in different scenarios Plus, By the time after 2025, you find this repository, means I was learing **Fundamentals of Programming** Make sure to check out some of the codes that I had done personally plus I'm working on a end semester project in which I'm console based shopping system and the Inventory management system. **Like Online Store But console based**
+Where they can be used practically and how I implement them in different scenarios Plus, By the time after 2025, you find this repository, means I was learing **Fundamentals of Programming** Make sure to check out some of the codes that I had done personally plus I'm working on a end semester project in which I'm  building console based shopping system and the Inventory management system. **Like Online Store But console based**
 I'll make sure that it'll will be uploaded when its done